 QEH serves 330,000 people across Norfolk, Lincolnshire, and Cambridgeshire.
 The new leadership team has a five year strategy to take the hospital to a good and then, ultimately, an excellent rating.

 QEH was one of a number of "Best Buy" hospital and this year marks the 41st year of a hospital only built to last 30 years.
-As with other “Best Buy” hospitals, including James Paget University hospital and West Suffolk, it urgently needs modernisation due to major structural issues with concrete planks (known as RAAC planks) in the roof.
+As with other “Best Buy” hospitals, including James Paget University hospital and West Suffolk, it urgently needs modernisation due to major structural issues with concrete planks known as Reinforced Autoclaved Aerated Concrete (RAAC) planks in the roof.
 Nearly 80% of QEH’s estate was constructed using RAAC planks.
-Currently there are 131 props around the hospital supporting the roof.
+Currently there are nearly 200 props around the hospital supporting the roof.
 As well as the roof, the design and layout of the buildings do not meet current clinical pathways or requirements.

 QEH estimates it will cost £554 million over the next decade to manage the risks associated with the existing roof and structural concrete plank issue.
 In contrast, it has developed a strong case for investment to transform the hospital to meet modern healthcare requirements at an estimated cost of £679 million which represents better value for money.
 The proposal uses Modern Methods of Construction to build better, greener, and faster with blocks constructed off site to reduce length of build and ultimately being more cost effective.